12 Tribes of Yashar'al

 Joseph – YashTsaph

-“He will add” — Fruitfulness and multiplication; includes Ephraim and Manasseh.
+“He will add” - Fruitfulness and multiplication; includes Aphraym (Ephrayim) and Manassah (Manasseh).

 Benjamin – Banyaman